-We incurred net losses of \$14.5 million, \$25.9 million, and \$34.9 million in 2019, 2020, and the nine months ended September 30, 2021, respectively, and we had an accumulated deficit of \$126.9 million as of September 30, 2021.
+We incurred net losses of \$45.4 million and \$25.9 million in 2021 and 2020, respectively, and we had an accumulated deficit of \$137.4 million as of December 31, 2021.
 We expect to continue to incur significant losses in the future.
 We will need to generate and sustain increased revenue levels in future periods to achieve profitability, and even if we achieve profitability, we may not be able to maintain or increase our level of profitability.
 We anticipate that our operating expenses will increase substantially for the foreseeable future as we continue to, among other things:

-- expand our product and style mix; - invest in new materials innovation and technology; - focus on sustainable and environmentally friendly practices in our supply chain (which are often more expensive than traditional alternatives); - · invest in advertising and marketing initiatives to engage existing and new customers, enhance awareness of our brand, and grow market share; - extend our retail store fleet; - invest in the overall health and well-being of our employees; - address increased competition; - · recruit and retain talent; and - incur significant accounting, legal, and other expenses as a public company that we did not incur as a private company.
+- expand our product and style mix; - invest in new materials innovation and technology; - focus on sustainable and environmentally friendly practices in our supply chain (which are often more expensive than traditional alternatives); - invest in advertising and marketing initiatives to engage existing and new customers, enhance awareness of our brand, and grow market share; - extend our retail store fleet; - invest in the overall health and well-being of our employees; - address increased competition; - recruit and retain talent; and - incur significant accounting, legal, and other expenses as a public company that we did not incur as a private company.